montehurd/mediawiki-quickstart/README.md

 ### Installing multiple components at once

-The `install` script can also be passed multiple components to install:
+The `install` script can also be passed multiple components to install.

 ```bash
 ./install skins/MonoBook extensions/IPInfo
 ```

-Or you can use the convenience script `install_all` to install every skin, every extension, or every component
+Or you can use the convenience script `install_all` to install every skin, every extension, or every component.

 ```bash
 ./install_all skins